mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 from the internet
 and the "plumbing" needed
 to make that work.
-Equipped with these key words
+Equipped with the key words
-and acronyms,
-you should be able
-to start your own research
-on these topics.
+and acronyms found in this chapter, you should be able to start your own research on these topics.